DylanLawless/rl2025lawless/README.md

 * Reinforcement Learning: An Introduction.
 Richard S. Sutton and Andrew G. Barto, Second Edition MIT Press, Cambridge, MA, 2018. <http://incompleteideas.net/book/RLbook2020.pdf#page=78>
 * A. G. Barto, R. S. Sutton and C. W. Anderson, "Neuronlike adaptive elements that can solve difficult learning control problems," in IEEE Transactions on Systems, Man, and Cybernetics, vol. SMC-13, no. 5, pp. 834-846, Sept.-Oct.
 1983, doi: 10.1109/TSMC.1983.6313077.
+* An example of Classic Control environments can be [read on gymnasium](https://gymnasium.farama.org/environments/classic_control/cart_pole/), the Python-based API standard for reinforcement which came out of OpenAI's Gym.

 <table>
   <tr>